AdaCompNUS/summit/README.md

 If you use SUMMIT, please cite our ICRA’2020 paper.

 _SUMMIT: A Simulator for Urban Driving in Massive Mixed Traffic_<br>Panpan Cai, Yiyuan Lee, Yuanfu Luo, David Hsu; 2020 IEEE International Conference on Robotics and Automation (ICRA).
-IEEE, 2020.
 [[PDF](https://arxiv.org/abs/1911.04074)]